 Superfast West Yorkshire and York Broadband

-The Superfast West Yorkshire and York Broadband programme is being delivered over the course of three contracts to ensure increased access to reliable broadband.
-This will provide ‘superfast’ speeds for thousands of homes and businesses across our region.
+The Superfast West Yorkshire and York Broadband programme concluded in June 2023 and was delivered over the course of three contracts to ensure increased access to reliable broadband.
+This has provided ‘superfast’ speeds for thousands of homes and businesses across our region.